qwoplakjos/CursorLimiter/README.md

-# MouseLimitApp
+# Cursor Limiter

-MouseLimitApp is a Windows Forms application that allows users to restrict the mouse cursor to a selected area on the screen.
+CursorLimitApp is a Windows Forms application that allows users to restrict the mouse cursor to a selected area on the screen.
 The app provides an overlay for selecting the area, with options to enable or disable the cursor restriction and a hotkey to toggle it on and off.

 ## Features